Ask Slashdot: How Are You Responding To Cloudbleed?

 2. quit relying on cloudflare to shave a few cents off your infrastructure and learn how to competently host and deploy your own load balanced services that are resilient to DDoS. most hosting providers offer ddos protection anyhow, and th

+realize that in this foul year of our lord 2017, any media coverage of a potential exploit that releases unanticipated or unauthorized amounts of data must now be called a 'bleed.'

+It's either "gate" or "bleed", depending on what kind of people you want in your twitter mob.

-Changed my password on TPB to be safe (Score:2)
+Changed my password on TPB to be safe (Score:3)

 Since ThePirateBay is using cloudfare, I felt it wise to change my password on it so my download record didn't get hacked.
 Don't need anyone to know about my fetish for midget unicorn porn.